maschersebastian/task-manager-app/README.md

 4. Maintained the same data model structure and functionality

 The app provides the same core features as the Python version but with a native macOS/iOS interface.

+## Note for Testing

+Since this is a SwiftUI app, it needs to be run through Xcode to properly test the functionality.
+The provided SwiftUITaskManager.swift contains all the necessary code, but it needs to be integrated into an Xcode project for testing and running on simulators or devices.